Would you like to improve your SEO score and speed up your WordPress website?

 Caching is the process of creating static versions of your content and displaying that to your visitors.

-Normally, each time a browser requests a web page, the server has to do several complex calculations to retrieve the information on your site.
-It requires back and forth queries to be sent to and from the database to generate the latest posts, header, footer, and any other text or imagery found on the website.
+Usually, each time a browser requests a web page, the server has to do several complex calculations to retrieve the information on your site.
+It requires back-and-forth queries to be sent to and from the database to generate the latest posts, header, footer, and any other text or imagery found on the website.

-As most websites rarely change from day to day, creating static copies of your pages and serving that to your visitors reduces the server load, leading to faster performance of your website.
+As most websites rarely change daily, creating static copies of your pages and serving them to your visitors reduces the server load, leading to faster website performance.

-The first time somebody visits your website they’ll receive the page in the normal way.
-The request is received, processed on the server, and the web page is turned into an HTML file and sent to their web browser.
+The first time somebody visits your website, they’ll usually receive the page.
+The request is received and processed on the server, and the web page is turned into an HTML file and sent to their web browser.

 When caching is turned on, the server stores the HTML file so the next time the visitor views the page, the server doesn’t need to convert it to HTML.
 Instead, it sends the already prepared HTML file to the browser.